pseudobabble/pseudobabble.github.io/content/pages/Linux-System-Administration.md

 ## Network Management

-### Concepts
+# Concepts

 When talking about networking, it is necessary to have a model to contain the discussion.
 There are two commonly used models: the TCP/IP model and the Open Systems Integration (OSI) model.

-1. TCP/IP Model
+## TCP/IP Model

 The TCP/IP model has 4 layers:

 -   Network Access Layer
 -   Network Layer
 -   Host-to-Host Layer
 -   Application Layer

 I prefer the more detailed OSI model, but the TCP/IP model roughly maps to the OSI model.

-2. OSI Model
+## OSI Model

 The OSI model has 7 layers:

 -   Physical
 -   Data Link
 -   Network
 -   Transport
 -   Session
 -   Presentation
 -   Application

-    1. Physical Layer (Layer 1)
+### Physical Layer (Layer 1)

 The physical layer concerns things you might associate with electrical engineering: voltage, electrical signals, types of cable and connector, and so on.
 While this layer provides the foundation of the others, it is not specifically relevant to system administration.

-    2. Data Link Layer (Layer 2)
+### Data Link Layer (Layer 2)

 This is the layer of bridges, switches, frames and MAC addresses - matters which sit **just above** the physical layer.
 Ethernet and Wireless device management occurs mostly at this layer, with protocols like the Address Resolution Protocol (`arp`) operating at this level. `ifconfig` (or the newer `ip` command) can give some information about the machine status with regard to the devices and protocols of this layer.

+### Network Layer (Layer 3)

+The network layer mainly concerns `ip` protocol packets.
+Hosts at this layer are identified by a 32 bit IP address.
+Other protocols operate on this layer, such as `icmp`.
+The `/etc/protocols` file has information on the protocols operative.

+### Transport Layer (Layer 4)

+The TCP/IP model calls this the 'host-to-host' layer.
+The protocols operative at this layer are `tcp` and `udp`.

+### Session, Presentation, Application Layers (Layers 5, 6, 7)

+These layers concern the handling of network data once it has left the Transport Layer, and so are more the concern of application security and networking.

+## Casting

+Along with the type of protocol (`DCHP`, `ARP`, `TCP/IP`, `BOOTP`, etc), the type of cast is an important feature of network communication.
+There are 4 types of cast:

+-   Unicast: destined for exactly one recipient
+-   Multicast: destined for a group of recipients
+-   Broadcast: destined for every receiver on the network
+-   Anycast: goes to the geographically nearest of a defined group.

+## Network Interface Configuration

+`/etc/network/interfaces` is a main network interface configuration file.

+    cat /etc/network/interfaces;

+The following configuration configures the `loopback` interface, and the `eth0` interface for DCHP (Dynamic Host Configuration Protocol):

+    # The loopback network interface
+    auto lo
+    iface lo inet loopback
+    auto eth0
+    iface eth0 inet dhcp

+The following configuration is how `/etc/network/interfaces` might look configured for a static ip address:

+    auto eth0
+    iface eth0 inet static
+    address 10.42.189.198
+    broadcast 10.42.189.207
+    netmask 255.255.255.240
+    gateway 10.42.189.193

+`ifup` and `ifdown` are used to activate and deactivate network interfaces.
+Network interfaces **should** be deactivated before being reconfigured, but do not have to be.

+`ifconfig` is the classic network interface configurator.
+Just typing `ifconfig` without arguments, will show the list of active network interfaces.

+    ifconfig;

+`ifconfig` can be supplied with the name of a network interface, which restricts the view to that interface:

+    ifconfig eth0; # assuming your interface is called eth0...

+`ifconfig` can activate and deactive the network interface.
+The difference from `ifup` and `ifdown` is that `ifconfig INTERFACE_NAME up/down` will deactivate/reactivate the interface **with the current configuration**, whereas `ifup/down` will reload the configuration from file, including any new configuration.

+    ifconfig eth0 down;
+    ifconfig eth0 up;
+    ifconfig eth0;

+`ifconfig` can set IP addresses and `MAC` addresses, which are retained until `ifdown/up` or reboot:

+    ifconfig; # Check initial configuration
+    ifconfig eth0 192.168.55.22 netmask 255.255.255.0.0; # Set the ip
+    ifconfig eth0 hw ether 00:42:42:42:42:42; # Set the MAC
+    ifconfig; # Check the changes
+    ifdown && ifup; # Reset the changes ifconfig; # Check the reset

+On some systems, the `ifconfig` command has been deprecated and replaced with the `ip` command, which is broadly similar, but has some different arguments and functionality:

+    ip addr show; # Same as ifconfig ip addr show eth0; # Same as ifconfig eth0